panpan0000/panpan0000.github.io/_posts/2016-10-19-RackHD-Dev-Summit.markdown

 project-date: 2016 Nov
 #client: Start Bootstrap
 #category: Web Development
-description: RackHD Dev Summit 2016 will be hold around Nov in Hopkinton, MA, at Dell EMC.
-The Dev Leads and Core Committers will participate and discuss the next step of RackHD.
+description: RackHD Dev Summit 2016  has be hold Dec in Hopkinton, MA, at Dell EMC.
+The Dev Leads and Core Committers have participate and have hot discussion ..

 ---